Write a little about yourself. Just a paragraph will do.

 I love movies, especially animated ones.
 I work at Pixar, for

 christsake.
-If "Up" didn't make you cry, you're a robot.
-That
+If "Inside-Out" didn't make you cry, you're a robot.

 would actually be awesome.
 Maybe I'm being a little close-minded.

 As the previous paragraph attests, I'm very fond of going off on

 tangents.
 My favorite conversations always end with someone saying,

 "Wait, how did we get here?" and no one remembers.

 Don’t overthink this one; tell us what you’re doing day-to-day.